wagtail/rfcs/text/078-adopt-stimulus-js.md

 - The dispatched events and event listeners should be set up as described in the documentation snippets below.
 - This file should have an automatic way to pull in any Controllers in the folder `client/src/controllers/` such that a controller file named `TagFieldController.ts` with a named export `{ TagFieldController }` will automatically be registered under the prefixed namespace `w-tag-field` for its identifier.
 The inspiration for this approach can be found here https://github.com/hotwired/stimulus-webpack-helpers
 - There should be a base `AbstractController` that uses [TypeScript's Abstract class](https://www.typescriptlang.org/docs/handbook/2/classes.html#abstract-classes-and-members) system to provide any base Wagtail methods, core overrides to Stimulus' classes and ensure that derived classes adhere to any expected methods.
-- If developers want to use this framework for their own custom JS interactive code within their Wagtail installation.
-We should provide a simple way to register custom controllers, without any prior knowledge of how JavaScript classes work or needing a build tool.
-The inspiration for this is [Alpine.js' bind approach](https://alpinejs.dev/globals/alpine-bind) and [StackOverflow's Stimulus JS library controller creation](https://stackoverflow.design/product/guidelines/javascript/#creating-your-own-stimulus-controllers).
-Note: Developers can still use any JavaScript approach they want, including the existing React globals if they choose.
+- We should provide a simple way to register custom controllers, without any prior knowledge of how JavaScript classes work or needing a build tool.
+This way developers, who want to, can use this framework for their own custom JS interactive code.
+  - The inspiration for dispatching an event that registers a controller is [Alpine.js' bind approach](https://alpinejs.dev/globals/alpine-bind) and [StackOverflow's Stimulus JS library controller creation](https://stackoverflow.design/product/guidelines/javascript/#creating-your-own-stimulus-controllers).
+  - Note: Developers can still use any JavaScript approach they want, including the existing React globals if they choose.
 - A functional version of all of the above can be found here - https://github.com/lb-/wagtail/tree/rfcs/stimulus-ui or https://github.com/lb-/wagtail/pull/5 (to see diffs)

 ### Implementation roadmap